sashakavun/esphome-vl53l0x/README.md

-# esphome-vl53l0x
-ESPHome VL53L0X Distance Sensor
+# ESPHome VL53L0X Blueprint

+This is simple ESPHome configuration blueprint for building ESP32-C3 SuperMini with VL53L0X distance sensor firmware for Home Assistant.

+Change settings in `substitution` block to suit your needs.